dionyziz/marabu-course/docs/syllabus.md

   - "For all" adversaries
   - Negligibility
   - Problems hard in the average case VS problems hard in the worst case
+- The network
+  - Connectedness and message delivery
+  - The non-eclipsing assumption
+  - The gossip protocol
+- Exercises 0 and 1

-Lesson 2: The Application Layer - UTXO
+## Lesson 2: The Application Layer - UTXO
 - A transaction
 - Public and private keys
 - Signatures, signing, verifying, correctness, security